mhendrey/TritonsProngs/docs/translate.md

 used to validate the [SeamlessM4Tv2ForTextToText](seamlessm4t_text2text.md), but this time, we aggregate up 15 sentences for a given language at one time and submit these to the translate deployment endpoint that is using SeamlessM4T under the hood.
+Of course, the translate BLS deployment is then using the sentencex deployment to split up the text into sentences again.
 Similar to the SeamlessM4T, we calculate the chF2++ for each text (now 15 sentences) submitted.

 The validation is run over a total of 96 languages, but not exactly sure which language was added (guessing it was cmn_Hant, which is different from the others and seems added after